200g diced lamb neck fillet, grass-fed is best

 2 tsp ground cumin

 Pinch of saffron

 400mls lamb or chicken stock

 30g chopped coriander

-4. After the 1 hour is up, you can add your washed rice.
+After 1 hour, you can add your washed rice.
 Stir it around well in the lamb mix, replace the lid and cook for a further 30 minutes or until the rice is lovely and tender.

 While your pilau is cooking, you can make your mango salad by mixing the chopped mango with the chilli, coriander, the lime juice and zest.

 Serve the pilau straight from the pot with the mango salsa on top.